 Account Executive

-- Collaborated closely with SDRs to refine target customer personas based on customer interactions, reducing costs by 15% while improving the close rate by 22%
+- Worked closely with SDRs to focus on target customer personas based on customer conversations, which reduced costs by 15% while improving the close rate by 22%

-- Conducted regular check-ins with existing account holders to ensure their needs were being met, resulting in an annual retention rate 3 percentage points above the plan
+- Conducted regular follow-ups with existing account holders to ensure their needs were being met, resulting in an annual retention rate 3 percentage points above the plan.

 The changes don’t need to be drastic.
-Make small adjustments to each of your work experience sections until they more closely reflect the job description (but never exactly match, as that’s a red flag).
+Make small adjustments to each of your work experience sections until they more closely reflect the job description (but never exactly match, as that’s a warning sign).

 CV skills

-You’ve got another opportunity to customise your CV with your resume’s skills section.
+You’ve got another opportunity to customise your CV with your CV’s skills section.

 Let’s take a step back and provide some context: